LPC Literary Arts Festival

 (photo credit: Meredith Heuer)

 As Lemony Snicket, Daniel Handler has written the best-selling series All The Wrong Questions as well as A Series of Unfortunate Events, which has sold more than 60 million copies.
 A Series of Unfortunate Events was the basis of a 2004 feature film starring Jim Carrey and Meryl Streep, with Jude Law as Lemony Snicket.
 In 2017 Netflix produced a critically acclaimed, Peabody Award-winning, series based on A Series of Unfortunate Events, starring Neil Patrick Harris.
 Daniel Handler is the author of the novels The Basic Eight, Watch Your Mouth, Adverbs, We Are Pirates, All the Dirty Parts and Bottle Grove.
 He worked with Maira Kalman on the books Girls Standing on Lawns, Hurry Up and Wait, Weather Weather, and Why We Broke Up, which won the Michael J. Printz Honor.
 Handler also edited The Best Nonrequired Reading of 2014,which includes an introduction by Lemony Snicket.
-His next book will be a memoir titled And Then?
+His newest memoir is titled And Then?
 And Then?
 What Else?
-(Liveright, May 21, 2024).
+(Liveright, May 21, 2024), and he will be holding a writing workshop called "How to Write Like a Burglar."

 Dating Advice w/Q&A